 The flow rate at 45 and 80 psi the tested flow rate cannot be less than 75 percent of the shower head’s maximum rated flow rate value and at 20 psi the tested flow rate cannot be less than 60 percent of the shower head’s maximum rated flow rate value.
 WaterSense flow rate is also measured at 38 degree C.

 Here's a break down of shower head minimum flow rate vs. pressure should be for a WaterSense certified shower head.

 80 psi water pressure

 20 psi water pressure

-Here is a complete list of highest GPM shower heads other than the 2.5 gpm national standard.
-Higher flow rate shower heads can not be shipped to locations where a flow rate mandate is enforced.
-Please note that plumbing code changes and we might not be able to keep up to date on the latest regulation, check with the local municipal officials for the up-to-date regulation.
+Here is a complete list of highest GPM shower heads allowed other than the 2.5 gpm national standard.
+Higher flow rate shower heads can not be shipped to locations where flow rate mandates are enforced.
+Please note that plumbing codes do change and we might not be able to keep up to date on the latest regulation.
+For the most up-to-date information, check with the local municipal offices.

 Scottsdales, Arizona - 2.0 gpm